From-the-Jammer-Line/From-the-Jammer-Line.github.io/_posts/2020-06-13-Reverse-Glide-Juke.md

    <center><iframe width="560" height="315" src="https://www.youtube.com/embed/UH-nWguB_2A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

-   While doing this move start by doing a standard transition, but then when you are nearly fully around push off onto your opposite foot, and then glide.
+   While doing this move, start by doing a standard transition, but then when you are nearly fully around push off onto your opposite foot, and then glide.

-4. **Inside edge activation.**  To get your add the curve while gliding you have to learn how to activate your inside edge.
+4. **Inside edge activation.**  To add the curve while gliding you have to learn how to activate your inside edge.
 This is where you apply pressure on the side of your foot that results in your skate leaning inward.
 For example:

    <center><iframe width="560" height="315" src="https://www.youtube.com/embed/JIuePS6pCqQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

    Learning to activate this edge can help with a lot of skating technique; e.g., cutting, plow stops, and hockey stops.
 Tip: If you are finding that your skate isn't moving much when applying pressure, then your trucks might be too tight.
 Loosen them just a little bit (always in small amounts), and see how it feels.

-5. **C-Cuts.**  Getting use to using your inside edge can take some practice, but doing C-cuts can really help get the feel for it.
+5. **C-Cuts.**  Getting used to using your inside edge can take some practice, but doing C-cuts can really help get the feel for it.
 First, try them out standing still, here is how:

    <center><iframe width="560" height="315" src="https://www.youtube.com/embed/fIpfB2VdTtU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>